MicrosoftDocs/msteams-docs/msteams-platform/build-your-first-app/build-and-run.md

 ## 4. Sideload your app in Teams

 Your app is ready to test in Teams.
-To do this, you must have a Microsoft 365 development account that allows app sideloading.
-For more information on account opening, see [Teams development account](../build-your-first-app/build-first-app-overview.md#set-up-your-development-account).
+To do this, you must have a [Microsoft 365 development account that allows sideloading](../build-your-first-app/build-first-app-overview.md#set-up-your-development-account) and [enable sideloading in your Teams tenant](../concepts/build-and-test/prepare-your-o365-tenant.md#enable-custom-teams-apps-and-turn-on-custom-app-uploading).

 > [!TIP]
-> Check for issues before sideloading your app, using the [validation tool in App Studio](../concepts/deploy-and-publish/appsource/prepare/submission-checklist.md#1-validate-your-app-manifest), which is included in the toolkit.
-Fix the errors to successfully sideload the app.
+> Check for issues before sideloading your app with the [validation tool in App Studio](../concepts/deploy-and-publish/appsource/prepare/submission-checklist.md#1-validate-your-app-manifest), which is included with the toolkit.

-Sideload your app in Teams using the following steps:

-> [!NOTE]
-> To enable sideloading before you sideload your app in Teams, follow the steps in [Turn on app sideloading](../concepts/build-and-test/prepare-your-o365-tenant.md#enable-custom-teams-apps-and-turn-on-custom-app-uploading).

 1. Select the **F5** key to launch a Teams web client in Visual Studio Code.
 1. To display your app content in Teams, specify that where your app is running (`localhost`) is trustworthy: